psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 ```

-*I haven't been able to locate (yet?!) a scan of the Saturday August 16, 1817 edition of the `Leeds Mercury`, so it is not clear whether there was any reponse there to content in the `Inteligencer` of Monday 11 August, 1817.*
+*I haven't been able to locate (yet?!) a scan of the Saturday August 16, 1817 edition of the `Leeds Mercury`, so it is not clear whether there was any response there to content in the `Intelligencer` of Monday 11 August, 1817.*

 ---
 Sources: